computoms/computoms.github.io/src/computerarch/physics.md

 # 4. Electric force and electric field

 The electric force is the force applied by a particle of charge `q` to other particles with a charge.
-The following formula gives the value of the electric force that a particle of charge `q_1` applies on another particle of charge `q_2` separated by distance `r`:
+The following formula gives the value of the electric force that a particle of charge $ q_1 $ applies on another particle of charge $ q_2 $ separated by distance `r`:

-`F = k q_1 * q_2 / (r * r)`
+$$ F = k q_1 \times \frac{q_2}{r^2} $$

 where `k` is the Coulomb's constant.

 ## 4.1.
 Moving electrons, generating a current

 How do we actually force electrons to move inside a metal?
-Using the above formula, one way to do this would be to have, at one end of a piece of metal, a large _fixed_ charge `q_1` (i.e. a battery).
+Using the above formula, one way to do this would be to have, at one end of a piece of metal, a large _fixed_ charge $ q_1 $ (i.e. a battery).
 The other way to make them move is by using a current generator (see next posts).

 # 5. Magnetic Force